tomjoht/tomjoht.github.io/_docs/ai/docapis_ai_professional_redefinition.md

 ## An alternative path

 I argued that this dystopian outcome doesn't have to be inevitable.
 Rather than resist AI or become entirely dependent on it, technical writers can redefine their roles.
-As [James Bessen explains](https://www.theatlantic.com/business/archive/2016/01/automation-paradox/424437), new technologies often morph and reshape jobs rather than eliminate them outright.
+As [James Bessen explains](https://www.theatlantic.com/business/archive/2016/01/automation-paradox/424437), new technologies often morph and reshape job functions rather than eliminate them outright.

 For example, instead of just operating AI tools, writers can reskill to become AI documentation engineers.
 They can learn prompting, fine-tuning, and collaboration techniques to productively partner with generative models.
 Skills like prompt engineering, few-shot learning, and custom LLM training can allow writers to optimize and direct AI capabilities.

 This point about redefining and reshaping our professional roles deserves more reflection, though, because changing your professional role is psychologically difficult.
 How to embrace professional redefinition is what this post is all about.

+## Challenges with professional redefinition

-Redefining your professional identity can be like discarding your old body for a new one without knowing beforehand what kind of body you will soon be getting.
-As tech writers who may have embraced technology from humanities disciplines or other non-engineering fields, we can be stubborn about adopting new tools or workflows.
+Redefining your professional identity can be like discarding your old body for a new one without knowing beforehand what kind of body you'll soon be getting.
+As tech writers who may have embraced technology from humanities disciplines, struggling to come up to speed technically, we can be stubborn about adopting new tools or workflows in contrast to those we've already learned.

 Pivoting from hands-on writing to AI oversight poses an identity crisis, even an existential threat.
 If I'm no longer the one crafting each sentence, what am I?
 What's my role?
 It's far simpler to reject or dismiss new technologies that disrupt our sense of tech writer identity.
 This is partly why tech writer reactions to AI are all over the map, from dismissive and facetious to cautious and measured to over-embracing and hyper-optimistic.